johnnymurf/Unforgettable-Luncheon/README.md

 ## Currently in development:

-Module that triggers based on user defined phrase length and bar length Aim of the module is to provide users the ability to automate modules in VCV Rack and keep them in time.
+Module that triggers based on user defined phrase length and bar length.
+Aim of the module is to provide users the ability to automate modules in VCV Rack and keep them in time.